J-1 Exchange Visitor

 The extension end date cannot exceed the new appointment end date.

-Please note: No request form necessary.Transfers
+Please note: No request form necessary.

-Transfer In to UCSD
+Transfer In to UC San Diego

-For scholars transferring their J-1 from another institution, Departments will need to submit a J-1 initial application.Our office will need the name and contact information of the scholars current International Office Advisor to coordinate the transfer, this can be added in the notes section in ISD.
-The IFSO standard processing time is approximately 10 business days from the receipt of a completed J-1 Application and 5 business days with RUSH processing.
+For scholars transferring their J-1 from another institution, Departments will need to submit a J-1 initial application, Our office will need the name and contact information of the scholars current International Office Advisor to coordinate the transfer this can be done in iServices.
+The standard processing time is approximately 15 business days from the receipt of a completed J-1 Application and 5 business days with RUSH processing.

 International travel is NOT recommended when transferring in between positions.

-Transfer Out from UCSD
+Transfer Out from UC San Diego

 Scholars should notify their advisor and department if they would like to transfer to another institution.
 The immigration advisor at the new institution should contact the scholars immigration advisor in our office to request the transfer of the J-1 record.